l-mathur/social-ai/README.md

   <em>Cumulative number of Social-AI papers over time, based on the 3,257 papers from our Semantic Scholar Social-AI queries.
 Interest in Social-AI research has been accelerating across computing communities.</em>
 </p>

-We believe there are core technical challenges that must be addressed to advance Social-AI, relevant to Social-AI research across the landscape of social contexts:
+We believe there are core technical challenges that must be addressed to advance social intelligence in AI agents, relevant to agents situated across the landscape of possible social contexts:

 <p align="center">
   <img src="challenges.png" style="width: 60%;">